-Covid really is a worldwide pandemic.
-However, I have really good news in that most of the African countries that I conduct safaris in have had very few cases (for example Tanzania and Botswana).
-Add to this that we have our own exclusive safari truck on all my safaris and that we can request private dinning.
-We also fly in small planes from small airports.
+While Covid is a worldwide pandemic, I have really good news; most of the African countries that I conduct safaris in, have had very few cases.
+Add to this that we have our own exclusive safari truck and that we request private dinning and all activities are ‘open air’.
+Temperatures are taken everyday in camps and sanitiser stations are in place.
+We fly in small planes from small airports.
 My safaris are conducted in remote locations with low population densities.
-Social distancing is not an issue when on safari and your biggest decision is therefore whether you feel comfortable traveling to Africa? *Please note that I am a camera doctor and not a medical professional, and that the above is therefore only my opinion.
+Safaris in their very nature are ‘socially distanced’ and in an open air environment.
+You will feel a lot safer on safari than most other places and your biggest decision is therefore whether you feel comfortable traveling to Africa? *Please note that I am a camera doctor and not a medical professional, and that the above is therefore only my opinion.

 This is an easy question to answer because Ebola should not in any way be factored into your decision making process for any of the safaris or workshops that I am marketing.
 Why?
 Because I only sell safaris in East (Kenya and Tanzania) and Southern Africa and there have been hardly any cases in these regions.
 Did you know that the USA had 11 and Europe had 14 cases in the 2014-2016 outbreak?
 The chances of getting Ebola on my safaris is therefore, in my opinion, negligible. *Please note that I am a camera doctor and not a medical professional, and that the above is therefore only my opinion.